Airspace around Ballina Byron Gateway Airport now includes Class D and Class C controlled airspace.

 Flight paths

-- The introduction of 6 arrival flight paths (Standard Instrument Arrivals or STARs) and 3 departure flight paths (Standard Instrument Departures or SIDs).
+- Six arrival flight paths (Standard Instrument Arrivals or STARs) and 3 departure flight paths (Standard Instrument Departures or SIDs) have been introduced.

 - When the Evans Head military restricted area (RA) is active, flight paths through the RA cannot be used.